- All About Life Settlement Brokers -

 And about those commissions…life settlement brokers follow a pay-for-performance model.
 If you don’t get a price you want or otherwise decide not to sell the policy through a life settlement contract, you shouldn’t owe the broker anything.

 On the other hand, if you do choose to proceed through a life settlement broker — their commission is a set percentage based from the sale price which encourages them to sell it for the highest value and means you won’t pay anything out of pocket.

 You can learn more about the different types of fee structures for life settlement brokers below, under What to look for in a life settlement broker.

 How Much Is My Policy Worth?

 Life Settlement Brokerage Process

 It’s accurate to say that life settlement brokers facilitate life insurance settlements, but that’s also an oversimplification of the broker’s role.
 The life settlement and viatical settlement brokerage process is fairly complicated, and it’s the broker who manages the details and keeps the process moving forward.
-Generally, there are five phases to a successful life insurance settlement: prequalification, documentation gathering, policy submission, auction, and sale closure.
+Generally, there are five phases to a successful life settlement contract: prequalification, documentation gathering, policy submission, auction, and sale closure.